ToekneeT/Thank-The-Bus-Driver/README.md

 ## How to run
 In order to run this program, you'll need to install a few libraries.

+You can run in your terminal.

+`pip install -r requirements.txt`

+Alternatively, you can install the dependencies manually with the following.

 OpenCV

 `pip install opencv-python`